 100% Network Uptime: “Utilizing a redundant architecture and intelligent BGP routing, the Vultr core network intelligently routes around disruptive network activity in an effort to provide 100% uptime and high performance connectivity throughout all of our worldwide POPs.”

 One area where Vultr definitely shines is their response time for support tickets.
 We sent them a quick inquiry asking for advice on how to speed up the server, and they responded within minutes and were on the case, which is much appreciated, especially for an unmanaged server.

 They certainly earn some points when it comes to the promptness of their support staff and willingness to help, and that goes a long way in the grand scheme of things.

 Overall, Vultr is a very capable company and very easy to use.
 They're quite similar to DigitalOcean in a lot of ways, but there are some distinct differences that we noticed during our tests and comparisons of both.

-Digital Ocean took considerably longer to response to a support ticket (However, they also mentioned to us that they're actively working on reducing ticket times and that they also prioritize tickets.
-For instance, if we had contact them about a server outage, we would have received a much quicker response than we did to our inquiry about one of their policies.)
+Digital Ocean took considerably longer to respond to a support ticket (However, they also mentioned to us that they're actively working on reducing ticket times and that they also prioritize tickets.
+For instance, if we had contacted them about a server outage, we would have received a much quicker response than we did to our inquiry about one of their policies.)